concord-consortium/portal-report/README.md

 `sources/${source}/feedback_settings`
 Each document has info about the feedback setting for a particular assignment (resourceLink).
 There can be a cached version of the rubric.
-And for each question there can be, scoreEnabled, feedbakcEnabled,
+And for each question there can be `scoreEnabled`, `feedbackEnabled`

 `sources/${source}/question_feedbacks`
 Each document is feedback on a specific answer by a student.